 They are designed with function and reliability in mind more than anything else, which is exactly what you want.

 As dash cams are typically hard-wired into a circuit that only has power when your engine is running, and without any kind of controls for the recording they are designed to record continuously whenever the power is on.
 These very simplistic units are therefore designed to automatically fire up and begin recording each and every time a car is driven, without requiring any input from the driver at all.

-Another interesting function of dash cams that set them apart is how they deal with storage.
-Whereas a generic video recording device would just keep recording until the memory is full and then stop, dashboard cameras are able to automatically overwrite old files and data as they record – so it will start deleting last weeks recordings as it creates new ones, all while you are driving along completely obliviously.
+Another interesting function of dash cams that set them apart from standard cameras is how they deal with storage.
+Whereas a generic video recording device would just keep recording until the memory is full and then stop, dashboard cameras are able to automatically overwrite old files and data as they record – so it will start deleting old recordings as it creates new ones, all while you are driving along completely obliviously.